Cryonic7/SPSMachineTools/Development Versions/currentDev/WallpaperChangerV7.4dev/README.txt

-SPS User Tools V1.7 includes:
+SPS User Tools V1.8 includes:
-WallpaperChangerV8.5
+WallpaperChangerV8.7
 TaskViewerV1.7
 TaskKillerV1.8
-RunTaskV1.1
+RunTaskV1.2

 The Readme directions for each tool are below.

-Wallpaper Changer for SPS systems V8.5:
+Wallpaper Changer for SPS systems:

 	This script only changes the current wallpaper for the current user, on this PC only, IF YOU LOG INTO ANOTHER MACHINE, YOU WILL HAVE TO RUN
 	THIS SCRIPT AGAIN